pientist/soccercpd/README.md

 - `src/experiment1_model_evaluation.ipynb` (Section 5.1)
 - `src/experiment2_switching pattern discovery.ipynb` (Section 5.2)
 - `src/supplement_case_study.ipynb` (Section 2 in the supplementary paper)<br>

+Lastly, we visualize our results as animations using Tableau 2020.4.
+The full-version videos are available in https://bit.ly/3GaaAOc (animation for a single team) and https://bit.ly/3m2XUR5 (animation for both teams competing in a match) with the description in Section 3 in the supplementary paper.<br>

 ## References
 - Bialkowski, A., Lucey, P., Carr, P., Yue, Y., Sridharan, S., and Matthews, I. (2014).
 Large-scale analysis of soccer matches using spatiotemporal tracking data.
 In IEEE International Conference on Data Mining.